mario1001/python-serverless-template/readme.md

 python -m pip install chalice
 ```

 You should read the official documentation about [AWS Chalice](https://aws.github.io/chalice/main.html) before exploring and understanding the template modules.
-Chalice provides a local way to tests the lambda functions without using Docker or AWS SAM utilities (those were used in other projects like PES references).
+Chalice provides a local way to tests the lambda functions without using Docker or AWS SAM utilities.

 When installing the chalice package, it would give you also the chalice command line functionality (you can test it in console with: *chalice* "option" or just *chalice*).
 <br/>